pastynko/IpCamera/README.md

 These snapshots can be fetched either directly as they exist on disk, or via this url format.
 ``http://192.168.xxx.xxx:54321/snapshot0.jpg`` Where the IP is your Openhab server and the port is what is setup in the binding as the SERVER_PORT.
 + The Image channel can be used but is not recommended unless the poll time is above 8 seconds.
-The snapshots.mjpeg is a better way or if using 1 second updates the newer autofps.mjpeg
+The snapshots.mjpeg is a better way or if using 1 second updates the newer autofps.mjpeg which are discussed in the streaming section of this readme.
 + You can also read the raw image data directly from the image channel and use it in rules, there are some examples on the forum how to do this, however it is far easier to use the above methods.
-+ Also worth a mention is that you can off load cameras to a software and hardware server.
++ Also worth a mention is that you can off load cameras to a software package running on a separate hardware server.
 These have their advantages, but can be overkill depending on what you plan to do with your cameras.
-Motion and Zoneminder opensource projects are two examples.
+Motion, Shinobi and Zoneminder are opensource projects worth checking out.

 See this forum thread for examples of how to use snapshots and streams.